FunnelKit

 Instead of technical terms, use clear order status descriptions such as “Order Received”, “Preparing for Shipment”, “Out for Delivery”, etc.

-These user-friendly labels help customers quickly understand the whereabouts of their orders without having to decipher complex terminologies.
+These user-friendly labels help customers quickly understand the whereabouts of their orders without having to decipher complex terminology.

 3. Offer tracking information